Elizabeth Bloch, MA

 Amanda and her husband are local community members who are thrilled to have their children start attending Mountain Top school in the Fall of 2016.
 Please join us in welcoming the newest addition to our amazing team!

-Lead Teacher, Yellow Class
+Lead Teacher, Two’s Class

-Cooking Enrichment, Science Enrichment, Yellow Class Enrichments
+Cooking Enrichment, Science Enrichment, Two’s Class Enrichment’s

 Miss Kathleen has her B.S. from Rutgers University and has 13 years of Preschool experience.
 Kathleen began her Early Childhood venture by student teaching three year old children at Davidson Hall Psychology Daycare Center at Rutgers University.
 She also student taught at The Employees Center for Young Children at Merck Pharmaceuticals.
 Kathleen also has a tutoring business for children in grades 2 – 12.